Skip to main content

 • Identify missing authority, missing evidence, and impossible review speeds.

-• Draft a stop-work threshold for the point where review becomes theatre.
+• Draft a stop-work threshold for the point where review becomes theater.

 Outputs